Why You Need To Talk To Your Kids About Sex Now

 I thought back to the sex ed class we’d both attended in 6th grade which consisted mostly of our goofy teacher, Mr. K, trying to slip a condom over a banana as he giggled.
 A few years later, he was fired and charged for having a relationship with a 12 year old girl.

-I remember my friends and I giggled along with him, and drew caricatures of him with the banana, totally ignoring the few instructive words that slipped out between his own snickers.
+I remember my friends and I had giggled along with him, and drew caricatures of him with the banana, totally ignoring the few instructive words that slipped out between his own snickers.
 When Shannon raised her hand and asked what a condom was, it became clear to him that no one was able to pay attention to this pathetic scene of a grown man trying not to split his sides through an explanation of prophylactics.
 At the time, I was not concerned.
 I knew what a condom was, I knew what it did, I knew that it and birth control were the only ways outside of significant surgery or total abstinence to avoid getting pregnant and even they weren’t foolproof.

 Back to 10th grade, I looked at Monica and asked,